 The economies of the United States of America and the United Kingdom as of the end of 2021 completely overcame the negative consequences of the pandemic for the economy in 2020.
 The indicators of the recovery rate of the European Union countries have been and remain quite different: France has reached pre-pandemic levels, Germany and Italy are about 1% below the level of 2019, and Spain still has a significant gap.
-In general, this allowed us to come close to the indicators of the size of the economy before the pandemic, but not to its full recovery.
-The greater inertia of the EU economy, especially the impact of the pandemic on supply chains in global trade, especially in Germany, where the share of exports is significant relative to the size of the country's GDP, is one of the reasons that the European Central Bank is delayed in transition from "stimulating" to "restraining" monetary policy and, accordingly, to withdrawal of quantitative easing instruments and gradual raise of the key rate.
+In general, this allowed us to come close to the indicators of the size of the economy before the pandemic on supply chains in global trade, especially in Germany, where the share of exports is significant relative to the size of the country's GDP, is one of the reasons that the European Central Bank is delayed in transition from "stimulating" to "restraining" monetary policy and, accordingly, to withdrawal of quantitative easing instruments and gradual raise of the key rate.